juliangut/slim-routing/README.md

 * PHP8 Attributes have been introduced for routing
 * Annotations have been deprecated and its use is highly discouraged
 * @Router Annotation use is not needed
+* Middleware parameter of @Group and @Route Annotations have changed to "middlewares"
 * ParameterTransformer methods and signatures have changed
 * AbstractTransformer has been removed, simply implement ParameterTransformer
-* Routing transformers now accepts an array instead of a single reference
+* Routing transformers now accept an array instead of a single reference
 * Groups now support transformers
+* Some internal methods have changed their signatures

 ## Contributing